Expansion of Standardized Electrofishing in the Peoria Reach

 Zooplankton are an essential part of any aquatic system as all fish species are dependent on them in at least one stage in their development, some species throughout their entire life cycle (for example, shad, paddlefish, bighead and silver carp).
 Of these species, silver and bighead carps have invaded and become established throughout much of the Mississippi River basin, including the Illinois River, and are now threatening the Great Lakes.
 Consequently, an effort to remove Asian carp through harvest has been undertaken by a number of collaborators including the Illinois Natural History Survey.

 The IRBS component of this effort was to better understand ecosystem effects by monitoring zooplankton and water quality data in all six reaches of the Illinois River from Channahon to Grafton.
-This was be done pre- and post-removal of Asian carp; this data was also compared to historic samples from pre-establishment (1993–2000) and post-establishment (2000–present) of Asian carp in the Illinois River.
+This was done pre- and post-removal of Asian carp; these data were also compared to historic samples from pre-establishment (1993–2000) and post-establishment (2000–present) of Asian carp in the Illinois River.

 Historic ecology of freshwater mussels in the Illinois River